 (4) Cerbside recycling refers to the practice of discarding items that are picked up by a waste collection service and then sorted at a recycling facility.
 While some materials are theoretically recyclable, curbside recycling is region specific and many of the plastic packaging materials we use in art crating are generally not curbside recyclable.
 Some of these items are easily recyclable while others are not.

-(5) Zero waste is a set of principles focused on waste prevention that encourages the redesign of resource life cycles so that all products are reused.
+(5) 'Near-zero waste' is defined by GCC as ‘As close to nothing as possible going to landfill or incinerator, in the regions where facilities permit’.
+'Zero-waste' is a set of principles focused on waste prevention that encourages the redesign of resource life cycles so that all products are reused.
 The goal is for no trash to be sent to landfills, incinerators or the ocean.
 This target is closely interconnected to concepts of the circular economy, which is a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
 In this way, the life cycle of products is extended.
 In practice, it implies reducing waste to a minimum.
 When a product reaches the end of its life, its materials are kept within the economy wherever possible.
 These can be productively used again and again, thereby creating further value.
 This is a departure from the traditional, linear economic model, which is based on a take-make-consume-throw away pattern.
 This model relies on large quantities of cheap, easily accessible materials and energy.